 Experience it all for yourself

 Southern California: a lively, oak-filled canyon campus close to both the mountains and the beach.
 Endless career opportunities are nearby, and students can join and serve at any number of recommended local churches.
 Prospective students and their families are invited to class-visits, 1-to-1 advising, and total-campus experiences year-round.

 View the U includes overnight stay in the dorms hosted by current students

 Students have the option to study at TMU’s Israel campus, plus a wide range of study locations varying by semester, including GO! and TMU Italy.

 Affordability & Scholarships

 40% of our undergraduate students graduated with no debt in 2019.
 We strive to offer students a Christ-centered education within the financial reach of all.
-This means paying less for school, graduating with less debt, and starting your career faster.
+This means paying less for school, graduating with less debt, and students starting their career better prepared for success.

 Alumni & Graduate Degrees

 Alumni of the One Year Bible Program most often continue their university degree at TMU, choosing one of the undergraduate majors offered.
 Students may also choose to transfer their credits out to a different accredited university to continue their studies elsewhere.

 For TMU graduates pursuing graduate school, TMU’s 95% graduate school acceptance rate means students are very likely to be accepted to the graduate school of their choice.
 Students may also continue their studies at TMU&S: